“Life’s most persistent and urgent question is, ‘What are you doing for others?’” — Martin Luther King, Jr.

 Volunteers spent time chatting, laughing, and getting to know each other while they chopped vegetables, prepared chicken, and stirred soup.
 Working side-by-side with fellow community members provides individuals with disabilities the opportunity to make new connections and develop social skills.

-Thank you to our volunteers and the volunteers from the Woman’s Club who made this event possible!
+Thank you to our Volunteer Club and the volunteers from the Woman’s Club who made this event possible!
 To see more photographs from the event, click here to view our photo album on Facebook.

 The Arc of Illinois will be holding the 16th Annual Qualified Intellectual Disabilities Professional (QIDP) Leadership Conference on January 23 in Alsip, IL.
 This year’s conference will feature John Dickerson, a leader in the field whose key career milestones included the transformation of services in Indiana – the closure of all state hospitals by creating community supports for the people who lived in five state institutions; lowering the waiting list from 12 years to less than 1 year.
 As a lobbyist and community organizer, he has seen the power of both the individual and those who come together to create change – make incredible progress.